Why go self-employed?

 We probably had a light-bulb moment somewhere along the line when we were still employed.
 We thought (or heard someone else say) “There has to be more to life than this?” or “If you’re not working to achieve your own dreams, you’re working to achieve someone else’s.”

-For me, I read these words by Free Range Human, Marianne Cantwell:
+For me, I read these words by the author of Be a Free Range Human, Marianne Cantwell:

 “If you only had one life, what would you do with it?”